 Make sure to dress professionally, as you would for any interview.
 Despite the temptation, and even though the interviewer is only likely to see your top half, it is a good idea to wear professional pants or a skirt in case you need to stand up for any reason.

-It is best to avoid bright colours/patterns and, if possible it is a good idea to stay away from solid black/white as these can sometimes interfere with the contrast of the camera, leading to overly dark or bright video.
+It is best to avoid bright colours/patterns and, if possible, stay away from solid black or white as these can sometimes interfere with the camera’s contrast, leading to an overly dark or bright video.
 It can be a good idea to stick to solid colours, but make sure you feel comfortable in what you are wearing.

 Camera

-If possible, position the camera so that you are looking up slightly, as this is an optimum angle in most cases!
-Make sure that during the interview you look directly into the camera and not at the person’s face on the screen too much as your eye line will be slightly off if you do the latter.
+If possible, position the camera slightly above you, so you are looking up, as this is the optimum angle in most cases!
+Make sure you look directly into the camera during the interview and not at the person’s face on the screen too much as your eye line will be slightly off if you do the latter.
 Once again, practice makes perfect for this!

 Other tips

-Of course, be sure to follow all the regular etiquette that you would before and during any other interview.
-Make sure you arrive (or at least are available) early, remember to smile and be respectful to everyone that you encounter and most importantly try to remain calm and present as well as you can!
+Of course, follow all the standard etiquette you would before and during any other interview.
+Make sure you arrive (or at least are available) early, remember to smile and be respectful to everyone you encounter and, most importantly, try to remain calm and present as well as you can!

 As with any interview, wrap up by thanking the interviewer for their time and follow up with a thank you note, if appropriate.

-Always remember, it is completely normal to feel nervous when heading into an interview, be it face to face or video.
-A video element to the interview can add to your nerves, so it is important to prepare well and like other skills, you will improve with practice.
+Always remember, it is normal to feel nervous when heading into an interview, be it face-to-face or by video.
+A video element to the interview can add to your nerves, so it is critical to prepare well, and like other skills, you will improve with practice.

 If you take time to prepare and follow the tips above, you are more likely to make a great impression and enhance your job search capabilities.
-The team here at deliberatepractice are always here to assist and guide you, so please feel free to reach out to us if we can help at all.
+The career transition team here at deliberatepractice is always here to assist and guide you, so please feel free to reach out to us if we can help at all.

 Finally, and most of all, good luck!